-The data subject also has the right to request the controller to rectify or erase their personal data and prohibit the processing of their personal data for direct marketing purposes.
+Data subjects also have the right to request the controller to rectify or erase their personal data and prohibit the processing of their personal data for direct marketing purposes.

-After the application of the General Data Protection Regulation has begun, the data subject will, in certain cases, also have the right to request the controller to restrict the processing of their personal data or to otherwise oppose the processing.
-In addition, under the General Data Protection Regulation, the data subject may request that the data they have provided themselves be transferred in machine-readable format.
+Since the adoption of the GDPR, data subjects also have, in certain circumstances, the right to request the controller to restrict the processing of their personal data or to otherwise object to processing.
+In addition, under the GDPR, data subjects may request that the data they have provided themselves be transferred in a machine-readable format.

-All of the above requests must be submitted to the abovementioned contact person of the controller.
+All requests mentioned herein must be submitted to the abovementioned contact person of the controller.

-If a data subjects considers that his/her personal data is not processed legally, he/she has the right to file a complaint to the supervising authority.
+If a data subject considers that their personal data is not processed legally, they have the right to file a complaint with the supervisory authority.

 12. Right to cancel prior consent

-If the controller processes the data subject’s personal data on the basis of consent, the data subject has the right to cancel such consent.
-The cancellation of consent does not affect the lawfulness of processing performed based on the consent prior to its cancellation.
-Such cancellation may, however, have an effect on the usability and functionalities of the service.
+If the controller processes a data subject’s personal data on the basis of consent, the data subject has the right to cancel such consent.
+The cancellation of consent does not affect the lawfulness of processing performed on the basis of said consent prior to its withdrawal.
+Such cancellation may, however, have an effect on the usability and functionalities of the controller’s services.

 We process personal data securely in accordance with applicable laws.
 We have carefully assessed the risks that may be associated with the processing and taken the necessary measures to manage these risks.

-The controller has protected the data appropriately in technical and organisational terms.
+The controller has taken appropriate technical and organisational measures to protect the data.
 The data file is protected using, for example, the following tools:

-The controller also requires of its suppliers the appropriate protection of personal data to be processed.
+The controller also requires of its suppliers appropriate protection of any personal data to be processed.